Inviscid Limit of the Stochastic Hyperviscous Navier-Stokes Equations and Invariant Measures for the Euler Equations in $\mathbb R^2$: The stochastic hyperviscous Navier-Stokes Equation

 For almost every time $t\in[0,T]$, we take the product in $H$ between the differential equation in \eqref{EQ:v_nu_weak} and $Av(t)\in H^{3\a-2}$.
 We suppress for simplicity the dependence on $t$.
 Since $b(x,x,Ax)=0$ for all $x\in H^2$,

-We used the estimate \eqref{EQ:estim_B_4} in Lemma \ref{LEM:estimates_B} (with $\e=\a-1>0$) and the Young inequality.
+We used the estimate~\eqref{EQ:estim_B_4} in Lemma~\ref{LEM:estimates_B} (with $\e=\a-1>0$) and the Young inequality.
 We multiply by $2$ the previous estimate and rename the constant $c>0$.
-By integrating over the time interval $[0,t]\subseteq[0,T]$, we have for all $t\in[0,T]$
+By integrating over the time interval $[0,t]\subseteq[0,T]$, we get for all $t\in[0,T]$:

-By Gr\"onwall's lemma we obtain for all $t\in[0,T]$
+By Gr\"onwall's lemma we obtain for all $t\in[0,T]$:

 where $f:[0,+\infty)\to[0,+\infty)$ is a continuous function depending only on $x,z,\nu$.
-By inserting this estimate in the right-hand side of equation \eqref{EQ2:estimatev} and dividing by $\nu$
+We insert this estimate in the right-hand side of equation~\eqref{EQ2:estimatev} and divide by $\nu$.

 For almost every time $t\in[0,T]$, we take the duality product between the differential equation in \eqref{EQ:v_nu_weak} and $A^{2\a}v(t)\in H^{-\a}$.
 We suppress for simplicity the dependence on $t$.